DamLabResources/crseek/paper/00_todo.md

  - Setup readthedocs links

 # Writing
+ - Abstract, Title, authors, affiliations, and other front-stuff
  - Make schematic figure of the setup
  - Add figures into the manuscript
  - Add references